 - They are able to think in multiple time frames, identifying what needs to be accomplished over time and what has to happen now; in six months; in a year and in three years, to achieve those goals.

 - Strategic leaders also are able to think systemically.
 They are able to identify the impact of decisions on various segments of the business and on customers.

 Develop Strategic Thinkers in Your Business

 The ability to think strategically is not a skill as such that can be taught – it’s more a mindset or a way of thinking.
-As a leader in your business, you can create an environment that encourages and fosters strategic thinking in your leadership teams.
+As a leader in your business, you can create an environment that encourages and fosters a culture of excellence in strategic management and strategic thinking in your leadership teams.